VFPX/ObjectExplorer/README.md

 By Jim Nelson and Matt Slay

+*Provides an explorer form to view members of the specified object.*

 ![](ObjectExplorer.png)

 In honor of my very good friend, the late Matt Slay, I want to share the last tool we collaborated on.